bgveenstra/cs-lessons/computer-architecture.md

 ![chart of memory types: size, cost, and access speed](https://cloud.githubusercontent.com/assets/3254910/12181035/b55fae34-b534-11e5-8f86-18b111d0b3ef.png)

 ### Processes and Threads

 Each instance of a running program is called a process; a processor can only work on one process at once.
 To see a list of processes running on your computer, enter the `top` command in your terminal.
 Seriously, do it now.

 A single processor can only work on one thing at a time.
-Users want to be able to do more than one thing at a time with their computers.
+Users want to be able to do more than one thing at a time with their computers!
 There are a few approaches to fixing this problem.
-First, the processor changes which process it's working on avoid any downtime.
+A processor changes which process it's working on avoid any downtime.
 If one process needs to wait for user input, for example, the computer will work on a different process for a while to fill that time.
 Many computers also have "dual" or "quad" core processors, which is like having 2 or 4 processors.
 Most modern architectures also allow for threading, where process are divided into smaller "threads", individual tasks that the processor focuses on for a short amount of time.

-## Break!

 ## Interpreters and Compilers